 - The foot also contains sesamoid bones (bones embedded within a tendon).

 Severe injuries to the foot can result in significant long-term pain and loss of function.
 Multiple fractures or dislocations of the feet are often initially overlooked in cases of multiple, severe trauma.
-Outcomes are worse if treatment is not immediately initiated, if soft-tissue coverage is delayed, if patients subsequently had neuritis or reflex sympathetic dystrophy, or if patients were involved in ongoing related litigation.
+Outcomes are worse if treatment is not immediately initiated, if patients subsequently had neuritis or reflex sympathetic dystrophy, or if patients were involved in ongoing related litigation.
+It has been thought that delayed soft-tissue coverage was associated with an adverse prognosis but this was not substantiated in one study.

 Stress fractures are common in athletes, and may occur in every bone of the foot and ankle, except the smaller toes.